-It’s common knowledge that acquiring new patients is significantly more expensive than keeping existing ones.
-How much more expensive?
-According to this Harvard Business Review article—which WebPT’s Kylie McKee cited here—“Depending on which study you believe, and what industry you’re in, acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.”
-Even if your numbers are on the low end of that range—and that seems unlikely for healthcare providers—that’s an awful lot of money to spend making up for lost patients, especially when there are relatively simple things you can do to keep your current ones.
-We’ve already covered several strategies for reducing patient churn in a previous post.
-But today, we’re going to discuss the concept of the patient loyalty program (a.k.a. patient rewards program).
-Here’s what you need to know:
+We all know that acquiring new patients costs more than keeping existing ones.
+How much more?
+According to this Harvard Business Review article,“Depending on which study you believe, and what industry you’re in, acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.”
+Even if your numbers are on the low end of that range—and that seems unlikely for healthcare providers—that’s an awful lot of money to spend making up for lost patients, especially when there are things you can do to keep your current ones.

 Loyalty programs are becoming increasingly popular in health care.